Expert tier · Research

 - EvalOps citation-fidelity test — zero hallucinated sources; release blocked on a single one

-- Longer formation cycle than Professional tier; calibrated to the buyer’s specific research scope
+- Longer formation cycle than Professional tier; tuned to the buyer’s specific research scope

 - How I've been tested